REBELinBLUE/kube-guide/3-tutorial.md

 ❯ docker stop k3d-dev-worker-1 k3d-dev-worker-2
 ```

-Create a *Pod* with a container which has a `resources.requests.memory` more than your capacity, for example
+Create a file `10-pod-with-high-memory.yaml` containing a *Pod* with a container which has a
-1Ti, so that it looks something like the following
+`resources.requests.memory` more than your capacity, for example 1Ti, so that it looks something like the following

 ```yaml
 apiVersion: v1